Profile of the Supervisory Board Van Gogh Museum Foundation, Amsterdam

 Supervision and Advice

 Members of the Supervisory Board are expected - also with respect to making time available - to supervise and stimulate management policy and the general course of events within the foundation in a timely and competent fashion, and to advise management in the development and implementation of policy.
-In addition, the members must operate independently and critically vis-à-vis other members of the Board and management and in the absence of management take measures to ensure leadership of the foundation.

 Present composition of the Board

 Mr H.J.
-(Hendrik Jan) Roel (chair, appointed until November 2028)
+(Hendrik Jan) Roel (Vice-Chair and Chair of the Audit Committee, appointed until November 2028)

-Ms M. (Maurine) Alma (member, appointed until June 2026)
+Ms M. (Maurine) Alma (Member, appointed until June 2026)

-Ms M. (Marian) Spier (member, appointed until August 2028)
+Ms M. (Marian) Spier (Member, appointed until August 2027)

-Primary position: CEO of IAMarian
+CEO at IAMarian

-Ancillary activities: Member of the Governance Committee Van Doorne; Member of the Board VandenEnde Foundation; Chair SIDN Fonds, Founder of FEM-START.
+Ancillary activities: Member of the Governance Committee of Van Doorne; Member of the Board of VandenEnde Foundation; Chair of the Board of SIDN Fund; Co-founder of FEM-START; Board Member of the Radiant Roots Foundation.

-Ms L. (Laurence) des Cars (member, appointed until February 2027)
+Ms L. (Laurence) des Cars (Member, appointed until February 2027)

-Primary position: Director of Musée du Louvre
+President-Director of the Musée du Louvre

-Ancillary activities: Member of the Board of Trustees of France Muséums; Chair of the France Muséums Scientific Committee; Deputy Chair of the Louvre Abu Dhabi acquisitions commission; Chair of the Board of Trustees of the Louvre Lens; Member of the Board of Trustees of the École du Louvre; Member of the Board of Trustees of the Chancellerie des Universités; Member of the Board of Trustees of the Cité de la musique – Philharmonie of Paris; Member of the Board of Trustees of the Musée des impressionnismes of Giverny; Member of the Board of Trustees of the Musée Clemenceau Foundation; Member of the RMN-GP Strategic Orientation Council; Member of the BNF acquisitions commission; Member of the Scientific Committee of the Festival de l'histoire de l’art; Member of the Scientific Committee of the Cahiers de l’École du Louvre; Chair of the Bizot Group.
+Ancillary activities: Member of the Supervisory Board of France Muséums; Chair of the Scientific Committee of France Muséums; Vice-Chair of the Acquisition Committee of Louvre Abu Dhabi; Chair of the Supervisory Board of the Louvre-Lens; Member of the Supervisory Board of the École du Louvre; Member of the Supervisory Board of the Cité de la musique – Philharmonie de Paris; Member of the Supervisory Board of the Musée des impressionnismes de Giverny; Member of the Supervisory Board of the Fondation Musée Clemenceau; Member of the Acquisition Committee of the Bibliothèque nationale de France (BnF); Member of the Scientific Committee of the Festival de l’histoire de l’art; Member of the Scientific Committee of the Cahiers de l’École du Louvre; Chair of the Bizot Group.

-Mr M. (Martijn) Snoep (member, appointed until August 2027)
+Mr M. (Martijn) Snoep (Member, appointed until August 2027)